Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Introduction

 However, these studies do not account for the nonlinear impact of a specific shape mode on the breathing mode, bubble translation, and other shape modes.
 Ignoring this influence in the aforementioned models results in predictions of unbounded growth for any shape deformation.
 As a result, the applicability of these models is limited to predicting the amplitude threshold for the onset of shape oscillations.
 Initially, the coupling between the breathing mode and a single shape mode has been studied analytically by \cite{Longuet-Higgins1989MonopoleModes,Longuet-Higgins1989MonopoleProblem, Longuet-Higgins1991ResonanceOscillations,Mei1991ParametricBubble, Feng1992OnOscillations,Feng1994BifurcationResonance,Feng1997NONLINEARDYNAMICS} and shown to be both periodic and energy conserving.
 Building on this, subsequent research has progressively advanced the understanding of the interaction between the breathing mode, translational motion, and multiple shape modes of a bubble \citep{Feng1995TranslationalOscillations,Doinikov2004TranslationalOscillations,Shaw2006TranslationDeformation,Shaw2009TheWave,Shaw2017NonsphericalCoupling}.
 Experimental studies with acoustically trapped micrometric bubbles driven by ultrasound carried out by \cite{Guedra2016ExperimentalMicrobubbles, Guedra2017DynamicsThreshold} have confirmed these theories, reporting strong nonlinear mode coupling, including the saturation of instability and the triggering of nonparametric shape modes.
-The development of nonlinear coupled models has been pivotal in elucidating the mechanisms behind the sound emission stemming from the activation of the breathing mode \citep{Minnaert1933XVI.Water} and the intriguing ``dancing motion" of a bubble in an acoustic field \citep{Kornfeld1944OnCavitation}. \cite{Cattaneo2024CyclicDelivery} experimentally characterised the final pattern for the first six shape modes of ultrasound-driven phospholipid-coated microbubbles in contact with a supersoft, superhydrophilic substrate.
-This configuration minimises the effects of wall confinement, allowing the bubbles to be treated as if they are in an unbounded fluid.
-The results agree well with the above-mentioned numerical prediction from \cite{Ebo-Adou2019FaradaySimulation} concerning preferential Faraday wave patterns on a spherical interface.
+The development of nonlinear coupled models has been pivotal in elucidating the mechanisms behind the sound emission stemming from the activation of the breathing mode \citep{Minnaert1933XVI.Water} and the intriguing ``dancing motion" of a bubble in an acoustic field \citep{Kornfeld1944OnCavitation}. \cite{Cattaneo2025CyclicDelivery} experimentally characterised the pattern for the first six shape modes of ultrasound-driven phospholipid-coated microbubbles in contact with a supersoft, superhydrophilic substrate.
+This configuration minimises the effects of wall confinement, allowing the bubbles to behave as if they are in an unbounded fluid.
+The shape mode patterns found correspond to the numerical predictions from \cite{Ebo-Adou2019FaradaySimulation} for droplets, suggesting a common interfacial response to both drops and bubbles, at least when the two cases involve similar density and viscosity ratios, as well as comparable surface tension.